shiftan/simple_sagemaker/README.md

 The distribution solution is composed of two parts, one on each side: a **runner** on the client machine that manages the distribution process, and a **worker** which is the code being distributed on the cloud.
 * The **runner** is the main part of this package, can mostly be controlled by using the `ssm` command line interface (CLI), or be fully customized by using the python API.
 * The **worker** is basically the work (shell/python code) being distributed.
-Python code may be adapted to use a small `task_tollkit` library (that is automatically injected to the **worker**) for getting the environment configuration (`WorkerConfig`, see [below](#Configuration)), i.e. input/output/state paths, running parameters, and to mark a job as completed.
+Python code may be adapted to use a small `task_toolkit` library (that is automatically injected to the **worker**) for getting the environment configuration (`WorkerConfig`, see [below](#Configuration)), i.e. input/output/state paths, running parameters, and to mark a job as completed.
 Shell command can access the same parameters on the command line, and completion is determined by the exit code (i.e. 0 is a success) etc.

 The **runner** is used to configure **tasks** and **projects**:
 - A **task** is a logical step that runs on a defined input and provide output.
 It's defined by providing a local code path, entrypoint, and a list of additional local dependencies